zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/corstone1000/readme.rst

 Secure Test
 ===========

-This section can be used to test the secure enclave software indedendently from the host.
+This section can be used to test the secure enclave software independently from the host.
 The below configuration builds the secure enclave binaries with CI test frame integrated.
 On boot, secure enclave softwares stack is brought up, and CI tests starts executing at the end of the initialization process.
 In the